TickPoints/mdbook-plotly/docs/USAGE.md

 #### Generator Types

+The `map` field provides a mapping table that can be referenced elsewhere in the chart definition using the `map.key` syntax.
+This allows reuse of data and generation of complex values via built-in generators.

+Map values can be either raw data (any JSON value) or generator objects.
+Generator objects have a `type` field indicating the generation algorithm, plus additional parameters.

+### Generator Types

 All generator objects must have a `type` field.
 The following generator types are supported:

 - **`raw`** — Passes through data unchanged.